 Since the 1990s, Canfor has been certified to the CSA Z809 standard, which is unique in that it has a specific requirement to engage the public through the use of PAGs.
 We participate in 11 PAGs across Western Canada.
 They represent a wide range of interests and come together to discuss current practices, review our sustainable forest management plans, and monitor key indicators.

-Canfor Pulp participated in the World Wildlife Fund’s Environmental Paper Company Index 2015 and will participate again in 2017 to increase our transparency and better understand our opportunities for improving our sustainability performance.
+Canfor Pulp once again participated in the World Wildlife Fund’s Environmental Paper Company Index 2017 to increase our transparency and better understand our opportunities for improving our sustainability performance.